-Mayor Annise Parker with the spring 2013 CHIP Interns
+Mayor Annise Parker with the fall 2015 CHIP Interns

 The Hobby Center for Public Policy's Civic Houston Internship Program (CHIP) offers government internships to University of Houston students each fall and spring semester.
 Since its inception, the program has placed over 1000 interns in local political offices.
 Judging by the feedback from participating offices, the program is a resounding success.
 Numerous students have had the opportunity to change their status as a part-time intern to a full-time paid staff member.